-I wanted to start this blog post with just a quick note that our Tech Support team aren’t trained in cleaning up websites and code after it’s compromised and therefore this type of issue falls outside the scope of our support.
-If you are wanting expert help, I personally recommend speaking to Sucuri.
+I wanted to start this blog post with just a quick note that our Tech Support team aren’t trained in cleaning up websites and code after it’s compromised, and therefore this type of issue falls outside the scope of our support.

-This is Part 1 of a two part series about the hacking of websites.
+This is Part 1 of a two-part series about website hacking.

 Why Hack a Website?

 An excellent question to start with, why do people hack websites?